Skip to content

 The scale of the National Trust’s conservation responsibilities is huge, encompassing more than 600,000 acres of countryside, 700 miles of coastline and over 300 historic houses and gardens.

 Our job is, and always will be, to protect and care for places so people and nature can thrive.
-And we recognise that responding to the threats posed by the climate crisis and the catastrophic decline in our natural environment are core to our context and purpose.
+We recognise that responding to the threats posed by the climate crisis and the catastrophic decline in our natural environment are core to our context and purpose.

-This Climate and Environment Policy describes our climate change response, including our target to be carbon net zero by 2030, and to embed climate change adaptation into our decision making.
+This Climate and Environment Policy describes our climate response and broader environmental ambitions.
+It includes our target to be carbon net zero by 2030, and to embed climate change adaptation into our decision making.

 Irreplaceable trees lost in Storm Arwen at Bodnant Gardens, Conwy